-- There is a chance of getting demagnetized poles due to excessive armature current during starting.
+- There is a chance of poles demagnetizing due to excessive armature current during starting.

-- We have a fixed and limited field in the air gap that cannot be controlled externally and it makes the control of the motor speed difficult.
+- We have a fixed and limited field in the air gap that we can’t control externally, and it makes the control of the motor speed difficult.